 A healthy person can lose between 50-70, and even 150 hairs a day.
 If you lose more than 150 hairs you should consult a specialist.
 People have about 100,000 hairs on their heads.
 Each follicle produces a hair which grows within the range of a few to a dozen millimeters a month.
 A hair growth phase takes on average 2-6 years.
 Just before the hair falls out it is in a resting phase.
 It is quickly replaced with a new hair and the whole cycle starts again.
 A minimum of 85% scalp hair should be in a growth phase.
 Hair in a resting phase regularly falls out which is a natural physiological process.
 The majority of people observe that they lose about 50-100 hairs daily.

 The most common causes of hair loss

 - Stress – in the period of intensive anxiety and stress – results in hair loss.

 - Thyroid diseases – a symptom of thyroid problems can be excessive hair loss.

-- Poor diet – weak hair can result from vitamins and minerals deficiency such as iron, vitamins H and A, folic acid, silicon, magnesium and zinc.
+- Poor diet – weak hair can result from vitamin and mineral deficiencies such as iron, vitamins H and A, folic acid, silicon, magnesium and zinc.

 - Anaemia – iron and zinc deficiency can result in excessive hair loss.
 It is recommended to do blood tests.

-- Hormones – an androgen sex hormone, dihydrotestosterone, affects follicles leading to androgenetic alopecia in men (receding hairline) or situated in the top of the head in women.
+- Hormones – an androgen sex hormone, dihydrotestosterone, affects follicles leading to androgenetic alopecia in men (receding hairline) or situated on the top of the head in women.